lint-staged/lint-staged/README.md

 }
 ```

-This config will execute `npm run my-task`  with the list of currently staged files passed as argument.
+This config will execute `npm run my-task` with the list of currently staged files passed as arguments.

-So, considering you did `git add file1.ext file2.ext`, lint-staged will run following command:
+So, considering you did `git add file1.ext file2.ext`, lint-staged will run the following command:

 `npm run my-task — file1.ext file2.ext`

 Supported are both local npm scripts (`npm run-script`), or any executables installed locally or globally via `npm` as well as any executable from your $PATH.

-> Using globally installed scripts is discouraged, since in this case lint-staged might not work for someone who doesn’t have it installed.
+> Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn’t have it installed.

-`lint-staged` is using [npm-which](https://github.com/timoxley/npm-which) to locate locally installed scripts, so you don't need to add `{ "eslint": "eslint" }` to the `scripts` section of your `pacakge.json`.
-So, for simplicity, you can write:
+`lint-staged` is using [npm-which](https://github.com/timoxley/npm-which) to locate locally installed scripts, so you don't need to add `{ "eslint": "eslint" }` to the `scripts` section of your `package.json`.
+For simplicity, you can write:

 ```json
 {
   "scripts": {